-Question 1: Date of diagnosis of primary disease for HCT / cellular therapy
+Question 1: Date of diagnosis of primary disease for infusion

-Report the date of the first pathological diagnosis (e.g., bone marrow or tissue biopsy) of the disease or the date of molecular testing.
 Enter the date the sample was collected for examination.
 If the diagnosis was determined at an outside center, and no documentation of a pathological or laboratory assessment is available, the dictated date of diagnosis within a physician note may be reported.
 Do not report the date symptoms first appeared.

 If the exact diagnosis date is not known, use the process described in General Instructions, Guidelines for Completing Forms.

-Questions 515 – 516: Specify the histiocytic disorder classification
+Questions 614 – 616: Specify the histiocytic disorder classification

 CIBMTR captures the classification of histiocytic disorders based on the International Union of Immunological Societies (IUIS) 2022.
 Indicate the histiocytic disorder disease classification at diagnosis.
-If the subtype is not listed, report as Other histiocytic disorder and specify the reported disease.
-If a certain disease becomes a common indication for infusion, the CIBMTR will add the disease as a separate category.
+If the subtype is not listed, report as Other pigmentary dilution disorder or Other histiocytic disorder and specify the reported disease.

 Viral infections are caused by exposure to a new virus or reactivation of a dormant virus already present in the body.
 The most common viral infections are due to HSV (Herpes Simplex Virus), and CMV (Cytomegalovirus).
-Report Yes if the recipient had an active or recent infection with a viral pathogen within 60 days of HCT and specify the viral pathogen causing the infection.
+Report Yes if the recipient had an active or recent infection with a viral pathogen within 60 days of infusion and specify the viral pathogen causing the infection.
 Check all that apply.

-Question 519: Has the recipient ever been infected with PCP/PJP
+Question 619: Has the recipient ever been infected with PCP/PJP

 PCP Pneumocystis is a common fungal infection commonly affecting the lungs.
 Indicate if the recipient has ever been infected with PCP/PJP.